ManageIQ/manageiq.org/source/blog/2016-07-26-last-week-in-manageiq-faster-reports-cloud-networks-and-more.md

 published: true
 ---

-# Last Week in ManageIQ: Faster Reports, Cloud Networks, and more!

 Hello and welcome to the first *Last Week in ManageIQ*!
 This is [Tim](https://twitter.com/imtayadeway) here ready to take you on a whirlwind tour of some of the many, many (many) updates we had to the